 - Vaginal dryness and irritation

 GVHD is broken into different stages and grades based on how bad the symptoms are.
 These stages and grades help doctors decide how to treat it and can be a sign of how likely you are to recover.

-You're most likely to get it if your genes don't match your donor's very well.
+You're most likely to get it if your proteins which protect your body's cells don't match your donor's very well.
 Other things that can increase your risk include:

 - Your age (the older you are, the higher your chances of getting it)